 Improving Home Energy Efficiency

-Most people are aware of basic energy efficiency improvements, like Energy Star appliances and windows, but here are a few renovations you might not have thought about.
-Improvements that can make a huge difference in those monthly energy bills.
-Buying, selling or building—explore these ten excellent ways to boost your home’s efficiency.
+Most people are aware of basic energy efficiency improvements, like Energy Star appliances and windows, but here are a few renovations you might not have thought about—improvements that can make a huge difference in those monthly energy bills.
+Buying, selling, or building, explore these 10 excellent ways to boost your home’s efficiency.

 Installing fans throughout your home is an easy way to keep it cool and save money that you would spend on air conditioning.
 Energy efficient homes are usually sealed with tight air flow control.